 Land use changes contribute to climate change in several ways.
 Conversion from forest land to crop land removes the felled trees from the forest carbon sink.
 It also changes the albedo of the cleared land.
 Conversion to rural, suburban and urban mixed use further changes the albedo of the land, and adds a mass of blacktop, concrete, aluminum, steel and glass which absorb heat during the day and release most or all of it through the night.
-The principal changes in ambient temperature, especially in cities, are not increases in daytime maximum temperatures, but rather an increase in nighttime temperatures resulting from the slow release of the heat stored in roads and buildings.
+The principal changes in ambient temperature, especially in cities, are not increases in daytime maximum temperatures, but rather increases in nighttime temperatures resulting from the slow release of the heat stored in roads and buildings.
 This effect is frequently exacerbated by the wind-blocking effects of the buildings, which slows convective cooling.
-This effect recently appears to have reversed, for no apparent reason, though that might be an artifact of temperature "adjustments".